 A beacon of light in remembrance

 The Jewish Museum Vienna and the acclaimed international artist Brigitte Kowanz initiated the OT project for the 2018 anniversary year.
-Starting on 8 November 2018, light installations will be installed at the 25 locations where synagogues and houses of prayer once stood in Vienna.
+Light installations were installed at the 25 locations where synagogues and houses of prayer once stood in Vienna.
 Lukas Maria Kaufmann’s star beacon comprises a mast and a light fixture.
 When approached, the curved lines of the light source come together to form a Star of David.
 Information about the synagogue it marks is also displayed.
 Using a QR code, visitors can access a virtual reconstruction of the Jewish place of worship.

 Spread across 16 of Vienna’s 23 districts, the OT project will raise awareness in the city and among its inhabitants of former Jewish places of worship.
 In Hebrew, ‘ot’ means symbol or sign.
 In early Jewish teaching it was also to describe the spiritual relationship between god and the people.
 The objective of the memorial project is not purely remembrance, it also takes a stand against discrimination.